viamrobotics/docs/docs/installation/microcontrollers/_index.md

 ### Create a New Robot

-Navigate to [the Viam App](https://app.viam.com) and create a new robot in your desired location.
+Navigate to [the Viam app](https://app.viam.com) and create a new robot in your desired location.
 Leave your `Mode` and `Architecture` selections at default.
 Skip any steps on the **SETUP** tab that refer to downloading, installing, or starting `viam-server`, since it is not used on the ESP32 board.

-### Generate a New Project from the `micro-rdk` Template
+### Generate a New Project from the micro-rdk Template

 Using [this template](https://github.com/viamrobotics/micro-rdk-template.git), create a new micro-rdk project to upload to your ESP32 microcontroller board.